Unveiling Stochasticity: Universal Multi-modal Probabilistic Modeling for Traffic Forecasting: Experiments

 For each of these models, three variants are considered: a deterministic variant (Det), a Normal variant (Norm) predicting a Gaussian distribution, and a GMM variant with the adaptation method in Figure~\ref{fig:gmm_adaptation}.
 In fact, the Norm variant is a special case of the GMM variant with a single component.

-For a fair comparison, we utilize a consistent training and evaluation pipeline across all models and variants.
-The models are trained for 50 epochs with batch size 32, except STAEformer, which is trained for 20 epochs with batch size 8 to fit memory constraints and prevent heavy overfitting.
-The AdamW optimizer~\citep{loshchilov2018decoupled} is used with a learning rate of 0.0005, weight decay of 0.0001 and beta parameters of (0.9, 0.999).
-The learning rate gradually increases from 0 to 0.0005 in the first 2 epochs, and decays to 10\% and 1\% of the chosen learning rate at 75\% and 85\% progress of total training epochs.
-In evaluation, the numerical probability density in Algorithm~\ref{alg: confidence interval derivation} is computed at 500 evenly spaced points from 0 to the maximum speed of each dataset in Table~\ref{tab:dataset_specs}.
-All experiments are conducted on a single Nvidia L40S GPU with 48GB memory, and the implementation is based on PyTorch.
+For a fair comparison, we use a consistent training and evaluation pipeline across all models and variants.
+The models are trained for 50 epochs with a batch size of 32, except STAEformer, which is trained for 20 epochs with a batch size of 8 to fit memory constraints and prevent heavy overfitting.
+The AdamW optimizer \citep{loshchilov2018decoupled} is used with a learning rate of 0.0005, weight decay of 0.0001 and beta parameters of (0.9, 0.999).
+The learning rate gradually increases from 0 to 0.0005 in the first 2 epochs, and decays to 10\% and 1\% of the chosen learning rate at 75\% and 85\% progress through the total training epochs.
+In evaluation, the numerical probability density in Algorithm~\ref{alg: hdps derivation} is computed at 2000 evenly spaced points from 0 to the maximum speed of each dataset in Table~\ref{tab:dataset_specs}.
+Unless otherwise noted, the accuracy experiments are conducted on a single Nvidia L40S GPU with 48GB memory, and the implementation is based on PyTorch.